-- Personalising support for carers and the people they support - Availability of good quality information, advice and support
+- Personalising support for carers and the people they support. - Availability of good quality information, advice and support.

-Priority area 4: Supporting carers to stay healthy
+Priority Area 4: Supporting carers to stay healthy

-- Impact of caring on health and well-being - Prevention and early intervention for carers within local communities - Supporting carers to look after their own health and well-being
+- Impact of caring on health and wellbeing. - Prevention and early intervention for carers within local communities. - Supporting carers to look after their own health and wellbeing.

-In 2014, NHS England published a 'Commitment to Carers' in eight profimesove outcomes for carers within the following
+In 2014, NHS England published a 'Commitment to Carers' in eight priorities: